The Transformation Begins

 With everything else changed, one older model will remain: GrandBed.
 As of this time, no changes to this classic mattress have been revealed.

-The basis for classifying TEMPUR-Pedic’s mattresses has been revised.
+The basis for classifying TEMPUR-Pedic mattresses has been revised.
 This is revealed by which models in the former collections the new mattress series are replacing.
-Now each series with be at the same level as to height and sophistication.
-For example instead of having the hybrid mattresses together in the TEMPUR-Flex Collection, they will be in different series.
+Now each series will be at the same level as to height and sophistication.
+For example, instead of having the hybrid mattresses together in the TEMPUR-Flex Collection, they will be in different series.

 The First New Series

 The first step of the TEMPUR-Pedic transformation is the TEMPUR-Adapt Series.
-This is the new entry level series.
-Its three models replace the entry level models in two of the three outgoing collections, both named Prima.
+This is the new entry-level series.
+Its two models replace the entry-level models in two of the three outgoing collections, both named Prima.
 The firmness level for either is classified as Medium.
 On US-Mattress, the firmness of the Adapt Medium is measured as 4.5 on a scale of 10 (with 10 the softest), and the Adapt Medium Hybrid at 5.5, a tad softer.